hawkh/chatwithpdf/README.md

 ## 🤝 Contributing

--Contributions are welcome!
+- Contributions are welcome!
 Please check the outstanding issues and feel free to open a pull request.